 The Queensbury Summer Academy hosts a BOCES regional summer school for any students leaving grades 6-8 and for Queensbury students who will enter grade 6 in the fall.

 The six-week, half-day program will help participants strengthen academic areas they struggled with during the school year.
 It will also provide instruction and activities that support their ability to be innovative and think critically.
 Students will receive free breakfast and bagged lunches to encourage healthy eating habits as well.

-- July 10 - August 15 with no classes on Fridays
+- July 16 - August 15 with no classes on Fridays.

 - Eighth-graders taking Regents exams will do so on August 16-17.

-Students in the 6-8 regional summer school will occupy a portion of Queensbury Middle School in summer 2017 and rotate among a set of designated classrooms.
+Students in the 6-8 regional summer school will occupy a portion of Queensbury Middle School and rotate among a set of designated classrooms.
 A typical summer school day will include the following four elements:

 Students will strengthen their literacy skills ─ fundamental to success in all academic areas ─ through independent and collaborative projects, engaging lessons and discussions, and the thoughtful use of educational technology.

 Students will explore math concepts introduced in their prior school year in order to increase their comprehension and proficiency before moving onto the next grade level.
 They will also preview some of the standards for the following school year.

 The ungraded innovation curriculum will help students strengthen their creativity, critical thinking, communication and collaboration skills.
 Students will engage in discussions on timely topics, dive deeper into those topics through the research process, and deliver a final presentation on their research at the end of the summer.